effie95yr/DH110/README.md

 Read more about the [contexual inquiry](https://github.com/effie95yr/DH110/tree/main/Assignment_03#readme).

 ## UX Storytelling
 The first goal of my UX storytelling is to create personas that represent the potential users of my design, which is a website that helps travellers create and share travel plans based on accurate and up-to-date information.
 The second goal of my UX storytelling is to generate possible scenarios in which the potential users may find the design helpful.
 With UX Storytelling, I intend to put myself in the potential users' shoes and try to visualize their needs and challeges.
 I designed two personas for the project.
+The needs of the first persona is to interact with other travelers oneline and share her own travel memories.
+The needs of the second persona is to find ideal destinations of her family trip and to make trip plans, budget plans, and travel logs.

 <img src="https://github.com/effie95yr/DH110/blob/main/Assignment_04/Persona1.png" alt="persona 1" height="300px">